-A question we’re often asked is, “Can I sue my ex (or their attorney) for lying about me in court?”
+A question we’re often asked is, “Can I sue someone for lying about me in court?”
 It’s not always a simple question to answer.

 Many states, including Arizona and Colorado, recognize what’s known as “an absolute privilege for statements made during judicial, legislative or executive proceeding.”
 Fillmore v.
 Maricopa Water, 120 P.3d 697 (Ariz.
 App.
 2005); see also Glasson v.
 Bowen, 84 Colo.
 57 (Colo.
 1928) (“Matter published in due course of judicial proceedings and pertinent thereto is within the protection of an absolute privilege.”).
 It’s sometimes known as the “litigation privilege.”